Computing Maximum Independent Set on Outerstring Graphs and Their Relatives: Representations with Bounded-Length Integral Shapes

-In this section, we consider string representations where the strings are $y$-monotone (not necessarily strict) polygonal paths, the length of each string is bounded by a constant $\kappa$, and all the bends and endpoints are on integral coordinates.
-We show that the $\mis$ problem on such representations can be solved in $O(n^2)$ time.
+Here we describe the $O(n^2)$-time algorithm.
 For simplicity, we first examine the case when each string is an $\el$-shape of type $\ul$.
-Denote by $M_p$, an axis-aligned simple $y$-monotone (not necessarily strictly monotone) polygonal path that satisfies the following three constraints: (a) $M_p$ starts at point $p$, and ends at a point on the line $y=\kappa$. (b) $M_p$ contains at most $2\kappa$ bends, and (c) the length of each line segment in $M_p$ is bounded by $\kappa$.
-Then the number of such distinct strings can be at most $f(\kappa) \in O(1)$ (since $\kappa$ is a constant).
+Denote by $M_p$ an axis-aligned simple $y$-monotone (not necessarily strictly monotone) polygonal path that satisfies the following three constraints: \begin{enumerate} \item [(a)] $M_p$ starts at point $p$, and ends at a point on the line $y=\kappa$. \item [(b)] $M_p$ contains at most $2\kappa$ bends, and \item [(c)] the length of each line segment in $M_p$ is bounded by $\kappa$. \end{enumerate} Then the number of such distinct strings can be at most $f(\kappa) \in O(1)$ (since $\kappa$ is a constant).
 Denote the set of such strings by $\mathcal{M}_p$.

 We employ a dynamic programming technique, where we express a subproblem with two points $a,b$ on the grounding line and two monotone paths $M_a$ and $M_b$.
 Figure~\ref{fig:fixedheight}(a) illustrates a subproblem $\mis(a,b,M_a,M_b)$.
 The subproblem contains all the $\el$-shapes of the given representation that are in the region between $M_a$ and $M_b$.
 The left side of the region is open and the right side is closed, hence the $\el$-shape that starts at $a$ must be excluded.
 While constructing subproblems, we will ensure that $a$ and $b$ belong to the set of grounding points on the grounding line.
 The initial problem can be expressed as $\mis(i,j,M_i,M_j)$, where $i$ is a grounding point of a dummy $\el$-shape $I$ lying to the left of all the $\el$-shapes, and $j$ is the grounding point of the rightmost $\el$-shape. $M_i$ and $M_j$ are two strings that bound all the $\el$-shapes in between.